-Consistent with Coastal Zoning Ordinance Design Control Overlay and Summerland Community Plan requirements, the proposed single-family residence to be located on Proposed Parcel A has undergone conceptual review by the South County Board of Architectural Review (SBAR).
+Consistent with Coastal Zoning Ordinance Design Control Overlay and Summerland Community Plan requirements, the proposed single family residence to be located on Proposed Parcel A has undergone conceptual review by the South County Board of Architectural Review (SBAR).
 On December 7, 2012 the SBAR provided positive comments stating; "Mass, bulk and scale are appropriate for the area and the site".
-At the conclusion of their review, the SBAR directed the project to return for preliminary approval after project approval by the decision-maker.
+At the conclusion of their review, the SBAR directed the project to return for preliminary approval after project approval by the decision maker.
 Before the Coastal Development Permit for the residence on Proposed Parcel A or future structural development on either proposed parcel can be issued, the project(s) would be required to complete SBAR design review which would include a final review of the architecture, landscaping and exterior night lighting.
-Aesthetic impacts would be reduced to less than significant levels with incorporation of the below mitigations below.
+Aesthetic impacts would be reduced to less than significant levels with incorporation of the mitigations below.

-Cumulative Impacts: As conditioned, the project is not anticipated to result in any substantial change in the aesthetic character of the area.
-Because public views of the project site are limited and the current project received favorable comments from the SBAR, it would not cause a cumulatively considerable effect on aesthetics.
+Cumulative Impacts: As conditioned, t The project does not include structural development, and is not anticipated to result in any substantial change in the aesthetic character of the area.
+Because public views of the project site are limited and the current project received favorable comments from the SBAR, it Therefore, the proposed project would not cause a cumulatively considerable effect on aesthetics.